SunPodder/gps-tracker/README.md

 # gps-tracker
-Track GPS locations with Javascript and save the to your PHP server
+Track GPS locations with Javascript and save them to your PHP server

 Just put this files in your PHP server root directory.
 Send the link to the target.
 Check locations.txt to get GPS coordinates